As of February 3, 2022, NASA Now is closed in preparation of a new exhibit in the IMAX West Gallery. This blog is available for archival purposes.

 Displayed in a case is a scale model of ULA’s Atlas V rocket.
 Atlas V configurations include the Atlas V 400 and 500 series currently launching satellites into Earth orbit for Kennedy Space Center’s Launch Services Program and Orbital ATK’s Cygnus cargo vehicles for ISS resupply missions.
 Atlas V will also launch Dream Chaser and CST-100 Starliner on their journeys to the ISS.

 As you exit the NASA Now exhibit, don’t forget to look up!
-Suspended above the staircase for IMAX Theater is a Vector-R rocket from Vector Space Systems.
+Suspended above the staircase for IMAX Theater is a Vector-R rocket from Vector.
 The Vector-R is a simple two-stage rocket designed for smaller payloads, and is scheduled to launch from Cape Canaveral Air Force Station’s Launch Complex 46.

 Known as the birthplace of American spaceflight, Kennedy Space Center is now a multi-user working spaceflight facility currently launching cargo to the International Space Station.
 Soon Kennedy Space Center will once again launch astronauts into space.
 Look for exciting new additions to the temporary exhibits in NASA Now and make sure to visit regularly to see the latest spacecraft on display.